Quick links to:

 I'm self-employed.
 How does deferring payment of social security contributions or being exempted from paying them affect tax relief on the premiums I pay for my supplementary pension plan (VSPSS)?

 Deferred payment of social security contributions

-If you’ve been granted a break from paying your social security contributions for one or two quarters (i.e. your usual quarterly contributions and regularised amounts) and don’t pay them until 2021, your VSPSS premiums won’t be tax-deductible this year.
-You can avoid this situation by paying all of your social security contributions for 2020 before the end of this year.
+If you’ve been granted a break from paying your social security contributions for one or more quarters (i.e. your usual quarterly contributions and regularised amounts) and don’t pay them until 2021, your VSPSS premiums stay tax-deductible this year.

 Exempted from paying social security contributions

 If you’re exempted from paying your social security contributions for one or more quarters in 2020, your VSPSS premiums won't be tax deductible this year.

 How do I avoid the spread of Covid-19 at work?

 Belgium’s federal employment authorities, employers’ organisations and trade unions have assembled a useful guide to preventing the spread of Covid-19 at work (available in Dutch or French).